81st Annual Allstate Sugar Bowl ~ January 1, 2015

 There sure was.
 Ohio State wasn’t home free yet.
 But almost.

 Ohio State brought the fight to Bama early, but the result took longer than Meyer expected.
-The Buckeyes were camped inside the Tide 10 twice with first downs in the first quarter, and had to settle for two short field goals by Sean Nuerenberger, one set up by a 54-yard run by Elliot in which he hurdled Bama safety Landon Collins – playing in his hometown – to break free down the right sideline.
+The Buckeyes were camped inside the Tide 10 twice with first downs in the first quarter, and had to settle for two short field goals by Sean Nuerenberger, one set up by a 54-yard run by Elliott in which he hurdled Bama safety Landon Collins – playing in his hometown – to break free down the right sideline.
 In between, Alabama forced two OSU turnovers, driving just 33 and 15 yards for the touchdowns that gave the Tide what seemed like a comfortable cushion.

-Elliot broke off a 17-yard run to his own 37, but the ball was loosened from his arm by corner Eddie Jackson, and Collins picked it up and returned the ball four yards.
+Elliott broke off a 17-yard run to his own 37, but the ball was loosened from his arm by corner Eddie Jackson, and Collins picked it up and returned the ball four yards.

 Two plays later, Derrick Henry rumbled 25 yards to put Bama ahead, 7-3.
 The Buckeyes seemed poised to answer with a 74-yard drive to the Tide 1.
 But on first-and-goal, Jones mishandled a shotgun snap and lost eight yards.
 From there Bama held and Nurenberger kicked his second field goal.